What are mosquitoes?

 If there is any standing water on your property, there are going to be mosquitoes laying eggs.
 While mosquitoes can travel, especially while searching for food, they tend to stay in the same area where they hatched.
 A single female mosquito lays about 300 eggs at a time and thousands of eggs in its life span!
 It takes around two weeks for eggs to develop into biting, breeding adults depending on environmental conditions, so it is easy to see how quickly mosquitoes can take over a property.

-Where will I find mosquitoes in Massachusetts, Florida, Oklahoma, Texas, Tennessee and Kentucky?
+Where will I find mosquitoes in Alabama, Georgia, Massachusetts, Florida, Texas, Tennessee and Kentucky?

 Mosquitoes are most problematic at dusk and dawn when the temperatures are coolest.
 During the middle of the day, mosquitoes like to rest in tall grass under trees, along fence lines, and in dense vegetation.